-The chamber is insulated with a porous material and if the furnace is used in a controlled atmosphere application, pressurized process-gas entering plenums at the top and bottom diffuses through the porous insulation and enters the process area.
+The chamber is insulated with a porous material and if the furnace is used in a controlled atmosphere application, pressurized process-gas entering plenums at the top and bottom diffuses through the porous insulation above and through the zone dividers to enter the process area.
 The gas enters in high volume and with low velocity.
 As the gas diffuses, it becomes heated to the bulk temperature of the zone.